scssyworks/argon-calendar/README.md

 # Important!

 Argon calendar does not support (and probably will never support) following features: <br>
-1. Range selection by clicking date elements <br>
-2. Automatically populate input fields <br>
+1. Automatically populate input fields <br>
-3. Display calendar as a popup <br>
+2. Display calendar as a popup <br>

-Please note that argon calendar does not assume how your calendar component should behave or look like.
-It provides a set of APIs which are crucial for a a calendar plugin to work.
-The plugin part is what you need to build yourself.
+Please note that argon calendar completely customizable.
+It provides a set of APIs which can be used to create a calendar plugin.

 # Your contribution